mrotaru/data/javascript-prototypes/index.md

 objects, so you can add properties to them.
 We don't have to add `prototype` explicitly though, JavaScript does it for us when we declare a function.
-Later, if we call the function with `new`, the created object will be prototype-linked to the functon's "prototype" property:
+Later, if we call the function with `new`, the created object will be prototype-linked to the function's "prototype" property:

 ```js
 function foo {}